NiKo

-Nikola Kovač, better known as NiKo, is a Bosnian professional Counter-Strike: Global Offensive player for G2 Esports.
+Nikola Kovač, better known as NiKo, is a Bosnian professional Counter-Strike 2 player who plays for Team Falcons.
+NiKo is often cited by many professionals and analysts alike as one of the greatest Counter-Strike players of all time and the best rifler in the history of Counter-Strike: Global Offensive.
+He has been named a Top 20 Player Of The Year by HLTV nine times, tying dev1ce for the most top 20 player appearances in Counter-Strike history.
+NiKo is widely considered as one of the most mechanically skilled players in Counter-Strike and has been in contention for the title of the best player in the world at multiple periods throughout his career.
+NiKo is also known to be the best professional CS player to have never won a major despite appearing in 15 of them.

+Early life

+Nikola Kovač was born in Brčko, Bosnia and Herzegovina.
+His parents were owners of an internet café where Nikola would play the earlier Counter Strike games with his cousin Nemanja aka "huNter-".

 Career

 2011

-NiKo played Counter-Strike 1.6 at this period.
+NiKo began his playing career on Counter-Strike 1.6.
 His first professional team was FullProof.
-During this time he played in a number of teams including eu4ia, neWave, maksnet and DEFUSE.maksnet.
+Other teams he played for included eu4ia, neWave, maksnet and DEFUSE.maksnet.

-2012-14
+2012–2014

 His first Counter-Strike: Global Offensive team was iNation.
 He shuffled through myDGB, e-Sports.rs, Team Refuse, GamePub and aimface while taking breaks from iNation.

 2015

 His impressive performance with iNation gained him notoriety throughout Europe.
-Finally mousesports signed him in March 2015.
-That led to a sensational rookie run where his team was often dubbed "Nikosports" due to his amazing individual performances, with one of them being his deagle ace in cache.
+He would be signed by mousesports in March 2015.
+That led to a sensational rookie run where his team was often dubbed "Nikosports" due to his amazing individual performances, most notable of them being his desert eagle ace on Cache.

 2016

-He played for mousesports for the entirety of 2016.
+NiKo stayed on mousesports for the entirety of 2016.
 During this time they won Acer Predator Masters Season 2 and were ranked 3-4th in ELEAGUE Season 1, ESL One: New York 2016 European Qualifier, ESL Pro League Season 4 - Europe and ESL Pro League Season 4 - Finals.